Home / Resources / How to Verify a Fortnite & UEFN Creator

 Verify before you commission — free.

-Search any Fortnite/UEFN developer against the global blacklist and confirm their islands in the map registry before you send a payment.
+Search any Fortnite/UEFN developer against the global blacklist and check their trust score before you send a payment.

 Search the blacklist